 Note: some of these libraries may have their own dependencies that you may need to install.
 Follow the links to read more about each library’s requirements.

-- Python version 2.5 or higher
+- Python version 2.7 or higher, preferably Python 3

 You will probably be able to install pip with your system’s package manager, where it may be called python-pip or python3-pip or something similar.